ConvertKit/cassandra_kit/README.md

 @post.save!
 ```

-Cequel would send the CQL equivalent of "Add the category 'Kittens' to the post
+CassandraKit would send the CQL equivalent of "Add the category 'Kittens' to the post
 at the given `(blog_subdomain, id)`", without ever reading the saved value of
 the `categories` set.